Fayette Raiders rally for 5-3 win at Carmichaels

-The game was suspended in the bottom of the fourth inning Wednesday night.
+The game was suspended in the bottom of the fourth inning on July 7.

 Johnny Hovanec brought home the first run of the fifth inning with a bases-loaded sacrifice fly.
 The second run scored on an infield error, and the final two runs came home on RBI singles from Brody Bagwell and Dylan Bohna.